 What are the penalties I could face if I am found to have plagiarised?

 Academic integrity and honesty are fundamental principles in teaching and learning at SAE.
 The Institute aims to produce graduates with strong ethical and moral values.
 An essential aspect of academic integrity is producing your own original work.

-Plagiarism is using the work of others without due acknowledgement, deliberately or unintentionally, and proclaiming it or allowing it to be considered as one’s own.
+Plagiarism is using the work of others without due acknowledgement, deliberately or inadvertently, and proclaiming it or allowing it to be considered as one’s own.
 This applies to all written documents, interpretations, computer software, designs, music, sounds, images, photographs, and ideas that were created by someone else.

 Plagiarism is a serious violation of academic values and has potentially serious consequences.
-See the steps in dealing with academic integrity matters in the SAE Academic Integrity Procedure, which is designed to support the implementation of the Academic Integrity Policy.
+See the steps in dealing with academic integrity matters in the SAE Academic Integrity Procedure which is designed to support the implementation of the Academic Integrity Policy.
 While there are cases of deliberate plagiarism or cheating, most cases of student plagiarism are the result of ignorance, carelessness or a lack of good writing skills.

 Common forms of plagiarism include: